Mutual Fund Return Calculator

 A mutual fund pools money from many investors and invests it in a portfolio of stocks, bonds, or other securities.
 A professional fund manager selects and manages the investments.
 When you invest in a mutual fund, you buy shares and your returns reflect the fund’s performance minus fees.

 The expense ratio is an annual fee charged by the fund as a percentage of your assets under management.
-It covers fund management, administration, and marketing (12b-1 fees).
-A 1% expense ratio on $100,000 costs you $1,000 per year — but the real damage is compounding.
+It covers fund management, administration, and marketing (12b-1 fees, named after the SEC rule that permits them).
+A 1% expense ratio on $100,000 costs you $1,000 in the first year, which sounds survivable.
+The damage is what that missing $1,000 would have earned, every year, for as long as you hold the fund.

 Typical expense ratios: